sequenceiq/slider/src/site/md/rolehistory.md

 without Hoya having to remember which nodes are unreliable *for that particular Hoya cluster*.

-**Anti-affinity**: Anti-affinity is automatic with a design that only stores information about single nodes, not about multiple containers in a single node at the same time.
-If multiple role instances have been assigned to a single node in the past, only one of them may end up being local to its data on a cluster restart.
-That is, Hoya is prioritising anti-affinity over performance.
+**Anti-affinity**: If multiple role instances are assigned to the same node, Hoya has to choose on restart or flexing whether to ask for multiple nodes on that node again, or to pick other nodes.

 **Bias towards recent nodes over most-used**: re-requesting the most recent nodes, rather than those with the most history of use, may